aral/ar.al-site/content/2019/10/04/build-a-simple-chat-app-with-site.js/index.md

     Try it out for yourself using [the live example](#first-chat-window), above.

     Let’s fix that by adding a `validateForm()` function we can call to ensure that the form is valid.
-If it’s not valid, we will disable the _Send_ button:
+If it’s not valid, we will disable the <button onclick='return false'>Send</button> button:

     ```js
     // Is the passed object a valid string?